rsms/node-trollop/README.markdown

 ------------------

 Checkout out the code and make sure it is in your [node path](http://nodejs.org/api.html#_modules).

+The easiest way to get it running is to check it out into  `~/.node_libraries`:

+    mkdir -p ~/.node_libraries
+    git clone git://github.com/bentomas/trollopjs.git ~/.node_libraries/trollopjs

 Run a file with the following command: